Dung24-6/Dung24-6/README.md

 _**It is a common experience that a problem difficult at night is resolved in the morning after the committee of sleep has worked on it.**_

 John Steinbeck

+_**I know not with what weapons World War III will be fought, but World War IV will be fought with sticks and stones.**_

+Albert Einstein